Golden Parachutes and the Limits of Shareholder Voting

 44 Pages Posted: 20 Aug 2018 Last revised: 22 Jan 2020

 With the passage of the Dodd-Frank Wall Street Reform and Consumer Protection Act in 2010, Congress attempted to constrain executive compensation triggered by change-in-control (golden parachute) payments by giving shareholders the right to approve or disapprove the payments on an advisory basis.
 This Article is the first to empirically examine the experience with the Say-on-Golden-Parachute (“SOGP”) vote.
 We find that unlike shareholder votes on proposed mergers, there is a significant amount of variation with respect to their votes on golden parachutes.
 Notwithstanding the variation, however, the SOGP voting regime is likely ineffective in controlling GP compensation.
-First, proxy advisors appear more likely to adopt a one-size-fits-all approach to recommendations on SOGP votes.
-Second, shareholders appear seem more likely to adhere to advisor recommendations.
-Finally, golden parachutes appear to be increasing in the years since the adoption of the Dodd-Frank Act in 2010, and the golden parachutes that are amended immediately prior to an SOGP vote tend to grow rather than shrink.
-These findings contrast with the research that have examined Say-on-Pay, and we suggest that the differences between the two regimes lie in the absence of second-stage discipline for SOGP votes.
-We offer potential avenues for improving SOGP’s ability to shape change-in-control compensation practices, such as making SOGP votes binding, and making the GP payment and SOGP voting information more readily available to shareholders of corporations where the target directors also serve as directors and also of acquiring corporations.
+First, proxy advisors tend to adopt a one-size-fits-all approach to recommendations on SOGP votes.
+Second, shareholders tend to adhere to advisor recommendations.
+Finally, the size of golden parachutes appears to be increasing in the years since the adoption of the Dodd-Frank Act in 2010, and the golden parachutes that are amended immediately prior to SOGP votes tend to grow rather than shrink.
+These findings contrast with the research that has examined Say-on-Pay (“SOP”), and we suggest that the differences between the two regimes lie in the absence of second-stage discipline for SOGP votes.
+We offer potential avenues for improving SOGP’s ability to shape change-in-control compensation practices, such as making SOGP votes (partially) binding, and making the GP payment and SOGP voting information more readily available to shareholders of corporations where the target directors also serve as directors and also of acquiring corporations.

 Keywords: Golden Parachutes, Executive Compensation, Shareholder Voting, Say on Golden Parachutes, Corporate Governance